Azure/azure-notificationhubs-android/README.md

 # Azure Notification Hubs - Android SDK

-Azure Notification Hubs provides a multi-platform, scaled-out push infrastructure that enables you to send mobile push notifications from any backend (in the cloud or on-premises) to any mobile platform.
+Azure Notification Hubs (ANH) provides a multi-platform, scaled-out push infrastructure that enables you to send mobile push notifications from any backend (in the cloud or on-premises) to any mobile platform.
 To learn more, visit our [Developer Center](https://azure.microsoft.com/en-us/documentation/services/notification-hubs).

 ## Getting Started with ANH Android SDK